Nissan Violet: A10 series (1977–1981)

 In November 1978 a 1.8-litre engine was added at the top of the line-up, mainly for the domestic Japanese market.
-The 1800 "NAPS-Z" engine was initially only available in the more luxurious Stanza model.
+The 1800 "NAPS-Z" engine was initially only available in the more luxurious Stanza model and received the RA11 chassis code.
+It was available either carburetted or fuel injected, with 105 or 115 PS at 6,000 rpm respectively.

 Five body styles were on offer: two- and four-door saloons, a three-door hatchback coupé ("Violet Openback" and "Auster Multi-Coupé"), a 5-door hatchback (only introduced in August 1979, quite late in the car's production run) and a five-door estate.

 The five-door liftback Stanza was marketed as the "Stanza Resort" in the Japanese domestic market, and given the chassis model code T10.
 The five-door bodywork only became available in the Auster and Violet versions as of April 1980, meaning that they were only built for fourteen months as the car was replaced by the T11 generation in June 1981.
 The A10/A11 wagon was not replaced in 1981, with the all-new Nissan Prairie or Nissan Vanette instead filling its place for cargo carrying duties in the Japanese market.

 Transmissions offered were a four-speed manual (in all except for the hatchback models), a five-speed manual (hatchback models only), and a three-speed automatic.
 This generation was available for sale around the same time as the first generation Toyota Celica Camry and the Honda Accord, which formed direct competitors in the domestic marketplace.

 Export markets

 Australia

-The Stanza was assembled in Australia from 1978 to 1982, in four-door 1.6-litre four-door saloon form, primarily to fill a gap between the Sunny and 200B.
+The Stanza was assembled in Australia from 1978 to 1982, in 1.6-litre four-door saloon form, primarily to fill a gap between the Sunny and 200B.
 Trims available were "GL", "GX", and sporty "SSS".

 While popular with buyers, the Australian Stanza was heavily criticized by the motoring journalists of the day (particularly Wheels Magazine), who regarded the car as being "unadventurous", particularly with regard to its styling and conventional drivetrain.

 In 1979, 120 two-door coupé models were assembled in Australia, apparently due to a mix-up with Nissan Australia's kit ordering system.
 They were released into the market anyway with no promotion, and promptly sold out.

 New Zealand

-The A10 series was sold as the Datsun 160J in New Zealand, where it was assembled locally.
-A batch of three-door hatchbacks were also imported when local assemblers could not keep up with demand.
+The A10 series was sold in limited numbers as the Datsun 160J in New Zealand.
+A batch of three-door hatchbacks were imported when assemblers could not keep up with demand with the locally assembled 120Y Sunny and 180B models.